Pauli Pauli: 2015

 On 31 January and 1 February, Pauli again played in the NRL Auckland Nines.
-On 11 July, he re-signed with the Eels on a 2-year contract.
-He finished off the 2015 season having played in 16 matches for the Eels.
+On 11 July, he re-signed with the Parramatta club on a two-year contract.
+He finished off the 2015 season having played in 16 matches for Parramatta.

 2016

-On 29 January, Pauli signed a 2-year contract with the Newcastle Knights starting effective immediately, after being released from the final 2 years of his Eels contract.
+On 29 January, Pauli signed a two-year contract with the Newcastle Knights starting effective immediately, after being released from the final two years of his Parramatta contract.
 In February, he played for the Knights in the 2016 NRL Auckland Nines.

-In Round 1, he made his club debut for the Knights against the Gold Coast Titans, playing off the interchange bench in the 12-30 loss at Cbus Super Stadium.
-In Round 12 against his former club the Eels, he scored his first try for the Knights.
-He finished the 2016 season having played in 15 matches and scoring 1 try.
+In round 1, he made his club debut for Newcastle against the Gold Coast Titans, playing off the interchange bench in the 12–30 loss at Cbus Super Stadium.
+In round 12 against his former club Parramatta, he scored his first try for Newcastle outfit.
+He finished the 2016 season having played in 15 matches and scoring one try.

 2017

 Pauli was involved in a seven-car pileup on the M1 Pacific Motorway on 18 January 2017, suffering a dislocated hip and was taken to Gosford Hospital.

 Whilst continuing his recovery, he featured for the Newcastle side in the Intrust Super Premiership NSW.

 Pauli made his representative debut for the New South Wales City side in the final City vs Country Origin match.

 After continuing to build up fitness in the Intrust Super Premiership NSW, Pauli's season was ended in July after fracturing his fibula in a match.
 The injury prevented him from playing another game for the Knights as he was not offered a new contract beyond 2017.

 On 22 November 2017, it was announced that Pauli had signed a one-year contract with English Super League side Wakefield Trinity with the option of extending for a further season.